sasireeth/recruiter-portal/README.md

 The frontend of the application is built with React.

 ### Installation

-1. Navigate to the frontend directory:

-    ```bash
-    cd frontend
-    ```

-2. Install the necessary dependencies:
+1. Install the necessary dependencies:

     ```bash
     npm install